-- That NIRC and the Commonwealth consider alternative arrangements for the airport that reduce the financial exposure of NIRC to the airport's reliance on revenue from tourist visitation and high fixed operating costs, which may involve one of the following (noting a preference for airport ownership at a minimum to be transferred to the Commonwealth given associated financial sustainability risks): - Retention of the airport by NIRC, but with an increase in operating grants provided to NIRC by the Commonwealth - noting that this arrangement would still continue to place NIRC under significant financial risk.
+- 1. That NIRC and the Commonwealth consider alternative arrangements for the airport that reduce the financial exposure of NIRC to the airport's reliance on revenue from tourist visitation and high fixed operating costs, which may involve one of the following (noting a preference for airport ownership at a minimum to be transferred to the Commonwealth given associated financial sustainability risks): - Transfer of ownership and management of the airport to the Commonwealth.

-- Transfer of ownership and management of the airport to the Commonwealth. - Transfer of ownership of the airport to the Commonwealth, with NIRC retaining management and operational control for a nominated annual lease fee and the Commonwealth having input into decisions impacting on its assets. - 2.
+- Transfer of ownership of the airport to the Commonwealth, with NIRC retaining management and operational control for a nominated annual lease fee and the Commonwealth having input into decisions impacting on its assets. - 2.
 That NIRC and the Commonwealth consider alternative arrangements for the electricity, telecom and sewerage utilities, which may involve one or more of the following: - Establishment of a utilities arm covering electricity, telecom and/or sewerage (and potentially water supply if more centralised management and/or provision is required) that is the joint responsibility of NIRC and the Commonwealth but where the assets are not owned or funded in any way by NIRC.
 Governance of the utilities arm could be via a Board arrangement with representatives from both NIRC and the Commonwealth in addition to potential representation by industry experts (subject to a cost-benefit assessment given the limited scale and scope of operations on the Island).
 Commonwealth funding would be required to cover capital funding requirements and operational shortfalls on an ongoing basis to ensure affordability. - Transfer of responsibilities for electricity and/or sewerage to a State partner or similar, with the Commonwealth responsible for funding any operational shortfall on an ongoing basis to ensure service affordability and service charges comparable to other Australian jurisdictions. - Divestment of the telecom function to Telstra, with the Commonwealth ensuring appropriate service provision at an affordable price under a universal service obligation arrangement. - 3.
 That the introduction of any alternative arrangements maximises the employment of local workers where possible rather than utilising external outsourcing. - 4.
-That responsibility for the liquor bond remain with NIRC given the significant financial contribution it provides to NIRC and has limited financial and resourcing risk. - 5.
-That responsibility for the waste function remain with NIRC, but with the necessary capital and operational funding assistance provided by the Commonwealth to ensure that NIRC can meet its environmental and public health obligations. - 6.
+That responsibility for the liquor bond remain with NIRC given the significant financial contribution it provides to NIRC and has limited financial and resourcing risk. - That responsibility for the waste function remain with NIRC, but with the necessary capital and operational funding assistance provided by the Commonwealth to ensure that NIRC can meet its environmental and public health obligations. - 6.
 That the easements required to operate the utilities servicing the Island be formalised, with appropriate valuation adjustments and compensation payments arranged.